 Reducing our anxiety levels is the best way to improve athletic performance and other activities that require high concentration.
 CBD can help us reach our true potential.

 Administration of CBD may reduce short-term brain damage.
 This is especially interesting for contact sports athletes.
 Moreover, CBD administration was associated with cardiac, hemodynamic, and ventilatory beneficial effects.
 Furthermore, there are ongoing studies about CBD treatment for concussions.

 Perhaps you already know that CBD isn’t psychoactive.
 However, many people still associate cannabinoids with getting “high”.
 This is not the case of CBD, as it isn’t a cannabinoid with psychoactive properties like THC.

 Nonetheless, we can say that CBD is a mood-altering substance.
-It has effects moderating anxiety, stress and depression and even psychosis.
+It has effects by moderating anxiety, stress, and depression, and even psychosis.
 That said, it cannot be considered a psychoactive substance since it does not alter perception, nor does it cause optical effects or variations in time perception.
 However, saying that CBD isn’t “psychoactive” is technically wrong.
 CBD has mood-altering effects, but it doesn’t cause intoxication, nor does it cause euphoria.